 To explain this, let’s start by going over the Configuration Manager 2012 Distribution Point.

-In Configuration Manager 2007, there were three basic types of distribution points Standard, Server Share and Branch Distribution Points.
+In Configuration Manager 2007, there were three basic distribution points Standard, Server Share, and Branch Distribution Points.
 Each role had benefits, but there was not always one type that met all the administrator requirements.